sagemath/trac_to_gh/Issue 9054.md

 sage -t  "devel/sage-main/sage/modular/modform/hecke_operator_on_qexp.py" # 1 failure

-}}}They are all related since their error messages all end in:`      File "/Applications/sage/local/lib/python/site-packages/sage/modules/free_module.py", line 4700, in _echelonized_basis        d = self._denominator(basis)      File "/Applications/sage/local/lib/python/site-packages/sage/modules/free_module.py", line 4810, in _denominator        d = d.lcm(x.denominator())    AttributeError: 'int' object has no attribute 'lcm'`It would be nice if someone who has a better understanding of sage to fix this final bug, since then we would have no doctests failing anymore for this patch.
+}}}They are all related since their error messages all end in:`      File "/Applications/sage/local/lib/python/site-packages/sage/modules/free_module.py", line 4700, in _echelonized_basis        d = self._denominator(basis)      File "/Applications/sage/local/lib/python/site-packages/sage/modules/free_module.py", line 4810, in _denominator        d = d.lcm(x.denominator())    !AttributeError: 'int' object has no attribute 'lcm'`It would be nice if someone who has a better understanding of sage to fix this final bug, since then we would have no doctests failing anymore for this patch.

 ---